Looking for a fun one week California road trip itinerary? There are so many stops in California that most people don’t even think about seeing.

 - Hunt for waterfalls – a popular waterfall close to I-5 highway and Mount Shasta is Hedge Creek Falls

 McArthur-Burney Falls Memorial State Park

-It’s quite a ways off the beaten path so going there on any of our previous road trips would have required adding time to our already tight schedules for those trips…
+It’s quite off the beaten path so going there on any of our previous road trips would have required adding time to our already tight schedules for those trips.

-While I know the entire trail is 2635 miles, to say we even did three of them was pretty cool in my eyes.
+While this famous trail is 2635 miles, to say we even did three of them was pretty cool in my eyes ;0!

 This park is filled with incredible beauty, about five miles of hiking trails, camping, and plenty of picnicking options.
 It was the perfect afternoon on our way to our next stop ;).

 After the day at Burney Falls, we continued driving for an additional 45 minutes to Lassen Volcanic National Park– another destination that has literally been on my bucket list for over ten years!

 This park gets heavy snow which makes for a very short window for when it is actually open and drivable.

 That is why we were never able to add it to any of our previous itineraries 🤷♀️.